 Back home, Paul has been supporting some of our fellow Nature Refuge owners with advice and on-ground assistance.
 It’s a good feeling to have the know-how, and the resources and to make the time to help others with tasks like installing firebreaks and designing pig and weed control programs.

-We both appreciate the fact that Bush Heritage encourages this investment of our time because we believe that, as a large national conservation organisation we should be helping others where we can.
+We both appreciate that Bush Heritage encourages this investment of our time because we believe that, as a large national conservation organisation we should be helping others where we can.

 My part-time role supporting the Bush Heritage volunteer program and regional community engagement also brings enormous satisfaction.
 This year, volunteer opportunities in Qld and Naree have more than doubled with over 7,000 hours of volunteer time donated to priority tasks on our reserves.